 In spite of the fact that Z Grills is a relatively new company when it comes to selling directly to customers, but they have been making pellet grills for 30 years.
 I know, how come?
 Well, a lot of the grills you’ve come to know and love are or were made by this manufacturer.

-The plan was simple; introduce a solid, budget-friendly pellet grill and compete with well-seasoned pellet grills brands in the market.
+When they launched, their plan was simple; they wanted to introduce a solid, budget-friendly pellet grill and compete with well-seasoned pellet grill brands in the market.
 After a successful crowdfunding campaign, Z Grills launched in 2016.